squareetlabs/capacitor-android-edge-to-edge/README.md

 Returns: `Promise<void>`

-Only available on Android.
+Available on Android and iOS.

 #### getInsets()

 Return the insets that are currently applied to the webview.
+On iOS, these are the safe area insets.
+On Android, these are the system bar insets.

 Returns: `Promise<GetInsetsResult>`

-Only available on Android.
+Available on Android and iOS.

 #### setBackgroundColor(...)